ebtc-protocol/ebtc/README.md

 _**CDP:**_ a collateralized debt position, bound to a single Ethereum address.
 Also referred to as a “CDP” in similar protocols.

 _**eBTC**_:  The soft-pegged asset that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
-Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 eBTC is always exchangeable for 1 BTC worth of stETH.
+Intended to maintain parity with BTC, and can always be redeemed directly with the system: 1 eBTC is always exchangeable for 1 BTC worth of stETH, minus fees.

 _**Active CDP:**_ an Ethereum address owns an “active Cdp” if there is a node in the `SortedCdps` list with ID equal to the address, and non-zero collateral is recorded on the CDP struct for that address.

 _**Closed CDP:**_ a CDP that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedCdps` list with ID equal to the owning address.

-_**Active collateral:**_ the amount of stETH collateral recorded on a Cdp’s struct
+_**Cached collateral:**_ the amount of stETH collateral recorded on a Cdp’s struct

-_**Active debt:**_ the amount of eBTC debt recorded on a Cdp’s struct
+_**Cached debt:**_ the amount of eBTC debt recorded on a Cdp’s struct

-_**Entire collateral:**_ the sum of a Cdp’s active collateral plus its pending collateral rewards accumulated from distributions
+_**Synced collateral:**_ the sum of a Cdp’s active collateral plus its pending collateral rewards accumulated from postive stETH rebases

-_**Entire debt:**_ the sum of a Cdp’s active debt plus its pending debt rewards accumulated from distributions
+_**Sycned debt:**_ the sum of a Cdp’s active debt plus its pending debt accumulated from distributions

 _**Individual collateralization ratio (ICR):**_ a CDP's ICR is the ratio of the dollar value of its entire collateral at the current stETH:BTC price, to its entire debt

 _**Nominal collateralization ratio (nominal ICR, NICR):**_ a CDP's nominal ICR is its entire collateral (in stETH) multiplied by 100e18 and divided by its entire debt.

-_**Total active collateral:**_ the sum of active collateral over all CDPs.
-Equal to the stETH in the ActivePool.
+_**System collateral:**_ the sum of active collateral over all CDPs.
+Equal to the stETH in the ActivePool allocated to the system from internal accounting values.

-_**Total active debt:**_ the sum of active debt over all CDPs.
+_**System debt:**_ the sum of active debt over all CDPs.
 Equal to the eBTC in the ActivePool.

-_**Total defaulted collateral:**_ the total stETH collateral in the DefaultPool

-_**Total defaulted debt:**_ the total eBTC debt in the DefaultPool

-_**Entire system collateral:**_ the sum of the collateral in the ActivePool and DefaultPool

-_**Entire system debt:**_ the sum of the debt in the ActivePool and DefaultPool

 _**Total collateralization ratio (TCR):**_ the ratio of the dollar value of the entire system collateral at the current stETH:BTC price, to the entire system debt